I know you’ve gotten 5 minutes down the road and asked yourself, “Did I close the garage door?”.

 Two, some people might not have support for their home automation protocol of choice.
 Whereas, smart outlets are easy to come by for any protocol.

 But if your hub supports a commercial solution without the DIY hassle, then by all means, go for it.
+Or you may explore open home automation software to work on your system.

 Here are several options for you:

 MyQ by Chamberlain – Chamberlain sells a kit that works with other openers similar to the GarageIO for $130.
+With a MyQ protocol enabled garage opener, you can directly control the door from your phone.

 GarageIO – We wrote about the new GarageIO opener previously.
 When controlling more than 1 door, this isn’t a bad solution.
 But, it’s expensive for just 1 door.

-Linear Garage Door Controller – This Z-Wave controller bundles a garage sensor and a controller that has the intelligence to provide the momentary switch closure without extra tinkering.
+Linear Garage Door Controller – This Z-Wave controller bundles a garage sensor and a controller that has the intelligence to provide the Z-Wave momentary switch closure without extra tinkering.

 Linear FS20z-1 Switch Module – I’ve seen some people suggesting and writing up the Linear Z-Wave switch module as a potential solution.
 It will do the same thing as the solution above if it’s compatible with your hub.
 But, I wanted to write about something that could be more universally used.
 After all, there are plenty of home automation hubs that DON’T have Z-Wave support.